The home buyer and seller’s guide to Brexit

 In 2021 the Bank of England Base Rate is 0.1%, so if rates change they can only really go one way.

 Most property pundits are predicting increases.
 Certainly the US (who has followed a similar post 2008 strategy of quantitative easing) has seen a number of increases over the past couple of years.,

-Experts seem a little more aligned on this issue, most predicting gradual increases in the base rate over 2019 and 2020.
+Experts seem a little more aligned on this issue, most predicting gradual increases in the base rate over the coming years.

 Should I incur moving costs (and a new mortgage) in such uncertain times?